-She has since been exhibiting widely in Art Fairs and Group Shows, including the Royal Academy Summer Exhibition, the ING Discerning Eye Exhibition, The Threadneedle Prize, The Open West and The Lynn Painters Stainer Exhibition and The RWS Contemporary watercolour Competition, among others.
+She has since been exhibiting widely in Art Fairs and Group Shows, including the Royal Academy Summer Exhibition, the ING Discerning Eye Exhibition, The Threadneedle Prize, The Open West, The National Open and The Lynn Painters Stainer Exhibition and The RWS Contemporary watercolour Competition, among others.
 In 2011 Marguerite exhibited at the 54th Venice Biennale in "Afternoon Tea" with WW Gallery and in 2012 had her first London Solo Exhibition "The Seen and Unseen" at The PM Gallery in Ealing.
 The catalogue essay was written by Lady Marina Vaizey C.B.E. (former Art Critic for the FT and Sunday Times and a Turner Prize Judge).

 In 2017 Marguerite's painting 'Church' which was inspired by a humanitarian visit to the original Calais refugee 'Jungle' camp was awarded the NOA17 MS Amlin prize showing 'Continuity in an uncertain World.

 In 2018 Marguerite was the winner of the British Women Artists Award .